-Most students achieve 10 full GCSE qualifications in total.
+Most students achieve 9 or 10 full GCSE qualifications in total.

-In addition, students follow non-examination courses in PSHE, Citizenship, Physical Education and Religious Studies.
+In addition, students follow non-examination courses in Personal Development, Citizenship, Physical Education and Religious Studies.

-In KS3 and KS4 the PSHE and Citizenship programme includes the following themes: Relationships and Sex Education
+In KS3 and KS4 the Personal Development and Citizenship programme includes the following themes:

-Physical Health and Mental Wellbing

-Living in the Wider World
+Relationships and Sex Education Physical Health and Mental Wellbeing Living in the Wider World Citizenship

-Citizenship

-Please see the PSHE and Citizenship Programme for Study for further details.
+Please see the Personal Development Programme for Study for further details.